modesttree/Projeny/README.md

 * #### <a id="commandline-project"></a>`--project` / `-p`
     * Selects the project to use for whatever other parameters are given
+    * Note that if there is only one project then this option can be omitted
     * For example, if you run `prj -p AllMovers -ul` this will update all the directory links for the "AllMovers" project (using the default platform which is windows).
     * Valid values are the names of the directories underneath the UnityProjects directory.
         * You can view the full list of projects by running the <a href="#commandline-listProjects">`-lp` command</a>